And Cultivate Love Update #2

 I haven’t used it everyday.
 Some days I just pray whatever is most pressing for my husband.
 But I know once I finish the book, I will start it over again.
 I really recommend it!

-If you don’t have the book, or just want a boost to get you going, I have created a mini e-course called Enjoy 7 Days of Praying for Your Husband.
+If you don’t have the book, or just want a boost to get you going, I have created a short email series:

-Click the button below, and for the next 7 days I’ll send you a short email with inspiration, ideas and tips to help you enjoy praying for your husband each day.
-It’s free!
+Sign up for free, and for the next 7 days you’ll receive a short email with inspiration, ideas and tips to help you enjoy praying for your husband.